 Disclosure: If you sign up for a free trial, or continue with the service after the trial we will sometimes get a commission at no extra cost to you.
-To avoid a trial costing you anything please read below on how to cancel.
+To avoid a trial costing you anything please read below as well as the official terms of the service on how to cancel.

 What Are Free Trials?

-Free trials allow you to sign up to a subscription service and they allow you to experience what’s offered before making a decision on whether you want to commit or not.
-They are a great way to try something which might ultimately be a great resource, tool or entertainment service which you wish you’d always had.
+Free trials allow you to sign up to a subscription service and allow you to experience what’s offered before making a decision on whether you want to commit or not.
+They are a great way to try something which might ultimately be a great resource, tool or entertainment service, which you may wish you’d always had.